MichaelaNovotna/projekt_generovani_rozvrhu/README.md

 #### Testing the Input
 Your input can be tested with prepared pytest file that can be found in `/test` directory and can be run with `pytest input_test.py`

-## Running the Program and Output Files
+## Running the Program and Output
 Program can be run with `schedule_generator.py` file using Python 3:
 * `./python3 schedule_generator.py`

-Output of the program is HTML document with constructed schedule visualised as a table for single lector:
+Output of the program is HTML document with constructed schedule visualised as a table for single lector.
+If input contain students without the possibility to be placed, name of the student is printed into the console.
+The program chooses the schedule with the least non-placed students.